Lance Kendricks: New England Patriots

 On July 24, 2019, Kendricks was signed by the New England Patriots.
-He was suspended the first game of the season for violating the league's policy on substances of abuse.
+He was suspended the first game of the season for violating the league's policy on substances of abuse following a marijuana possession citation.
 He was released from the Patriots on September 9, 2019.

 Los Angeles Chargers

 On September 17, 2019, Kendricks was signed by the Los Angeles Chargers.